 A better option for you may be commercial freeze dried food.
 One of the best and most popular brands is Mountain House.
 They offer a full range of products, and you may only need something like this Classic Bucket with 29 servings.

 It isn’t cheap, but neither is the cost excessive when you’re paying for peace of mind.
 Besides, this isn’t something you’ll need to keep purchasing on a regular basis.
 The Mountain House food pouches have a “30+ Year Taste Guarantee”.

 You can also buy Mountain House food in cans.
 For an example see the Mountain House Chili Mac with Beef #10 Can on Amazon.

 How Much Does a Freeze Dryer Cost?

 This is a high end “appliance” that some consider to be a dream come true.
 For others, it’s simply out of the question due to its price tag.
 Fact is, it’s the only realistic option for the general public.
 Even the largest Harvest Right sells for around a tenth the cost of commercial models.

-At the time of this writing the Harvest Right Freeze Dryers come in 3 sizes – small, medium, and large.
+Harvest Right Freeze Dryers come in 3 sizes – small, medium, and large.
 The manufacturer’s list price of these models ranges from $1,995 to around $3,500.
 However, prices can go up or down so be sure to check the manufacturer’s website to see today’s current price because prices can change, and Harvest Right often runs sales.

 Click here to go to Harvest Right and see today’s price. (link opens in new window)

 This company frequently offers sale prices with considerable savings.
 They also run contests on occasion, and that could save you a bundle if you’re lucky enough to win.
 (See the site for any current contest dates, official rules and details.)

 Is This a Small Freeze Dryer?